How Exams Work

 - Close all other programs (Word, Safari, Chrome, etc.)

 - Have your unique six-digit exam ID ready for this exam.
 Lookup the exam ID at https://www.colorado.edu/law/examid.
-Remember, each exam has its own unique exam ID.
+Remember, each exam has its own unique exam ID for each student and document ID (all students have the same document ID in any given class).

 A healthy computer is less likely to experience problems during an exam.
 Be sure your computer is free of malware and operating normally.
 Instructions for running TrendMicro's free HouseCall malware scanner are available for macOS and Windows.
 Contact Law School Information Technology at firstname.lastname@example.org if you have questions about your computer's fitness for exams.